 What Do I Need To Make Hand Salve with Beeswax?

 - Natural Beeswax: I used beeswax from our beehives, but I’d recommend an organic cosmetic-grade beeswax like this one.
 Why organic and cosmetic-grade?
 Because if you have any beeswax leftover from making furniture polish, you can use it for some simple and easy hand and skin products.
 I have 2 great recipe for DIY Beeswax Lip Balm & DIY Beeswax Beard Balm that gets rave reviews.
-If there’s a local beekeeper in your area, I’d recommended starting there for wax, but if you buy online, make sure you get the good stuff!
+If there’s a local beekeeper in your area, I’d recommended starting there for wax, but you can find some online too.

 - Shea Butter: I also like getting an organic shea butter, only the best when I’m gifting this to family and friends.